facebook twitter google youtube linkedin

 • Sensor Drift: Over time, sensors may experience drift, resulting in inaccurate readings.
 Recalibrate the sensors as needed.

-• Obstructions: Wind and rain sensors may become obstructed by dirt or debris.
+• Wind and rain sensors may become obstructed by dirt or debris.
 Regularly clean the sensors to maintain accuracy.

 • Power Source: Ensure the power supply, whether battery or solar, is functioning properly to avoid data interruptions.